byterubpay/byterub-site/_posts/2019-01-19-logs-for-the-Community-meeting-held-on-2019-01-19.md

 **\<sgp\_>** 0.
 Introduction
 **\<sgp\_>** We would like to welcome everyone to this ByteRub Community Meeting!
 **\<sgp\_>** Link to agenda on GitHub: https://github.com/byterubpay/meta/issues/298
 **\<sgp\_>** ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community, including other ByteRub workgroups.
 We use meetings to encourage the community to share ideas and provide support.
-Stay up to date with the latest events by subscribing to this calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
+Stay up to date with the latest events by subscribing to this calendar: https://btr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
 **\<rehrar>** HI GUIZ
 **\<sgp\_>** This will probably be a relatively long meeting, so hang in there!
 **\<sgp\_>** 1.
 Greetings
 **\<ArticMine>** Hi
 **\<midipoet>** Hello.
 **\<el00ruobuob\_[m]>** hi!
-**\<xmrscott[m]>** Hola
+**\<btrscott[m]>** Hola
 **\<nevvton[m]>** hi
 **\<msvb-mob>** Helo.
 **\<msvb-mob>** +l